StableCoder/scripts/bash/README.md

 This script allows for easier use of mass encrypted drives.
 It reads from a file given by -f <FILENAME> and has items within paired per-line as `<blkid> <fs mount point>`, but still asks for the passphrase instead of looking for a file.

+# `variable_functions.sh`

+This is an example of functions that can be used to fill an environment variable for the script, which if the variable is required, retries infinitely until it's filled.

 # Useful script pieces

 This succeeds if something is at the mount location: